dell/omnia/docs/source/Utils/tuneD.rst

 .. caution:: Performance profile installation and accelerator configuration is supported exclusively for Intel Gaudi accelerators present in Ubuntu clusters.

 Performance profiles enable you to optimize system performance for specific workloads.
-Omnia supports the configuration of performance profiles for Ubuntu clusters that have Intel Gaudi GPUs.
+Omnia supports the configuration of performance profiles for Ubuntu clusters that have Intel Gaudi accelerators.
 These profiles come with predefined settings tailored to different use cases.
 For more information, `click here <https://ubuntu.com/server/docs/tuned>`_.

 **Prerequisites**